muratk5n/thirdwave/en/README.md

 ---

-H2 View: "Hopes for hydrogen in the US have been heightened after the breakthrough Tax and Climate Bill was agreed seeing the US Senate offer a $3 per kg in tax credits, that look to make green hydrogen cheaper to produce than grey.".
+H2 View: "Hopes for hydrogen in the US have been heightened after the breakthrough Tax and Climate Bill was agreed on seeing the US Senate offer a $3 per kg in tax credits, that look to make green hydrogen cheaper to produce than grey.".